vanzantom/GDGMatlab/README.md

 -P1HDG Hybrid Discontinous Galerking method (HDG).
 (Homogeneous Dirichlet BC)

+Updates:
+-6/04/2020: Upload a new version of the library.
+The functionalities are the same, but the codes are better commented.

 Future developments:

 -Implementation of general Dirichlet and Neumann BC in DG 1D.